Home >> Research Progress

 2024-12-05

-Soil organic carbon (SOC) is a critical component for the Earth's carbon cycle, and iron oxides (Fed, Feo, Fep) play a crucial role in SOC accumulation and storage.
+Soil organic carbon (SOC) is a critical component for the Earth's carbon cycle, while iron oxides (Fed, Feo, Fep) play a crucial role in SOC accumulation and storage.

-To better understand the iron-bound organic carbon (OC-Fe) in terrestrial ecosystems, a research team led by Prof. ZENG Fanjiang from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, investigated the global distribution, formation mechanisms, and saturation states of OC-Fe in terrestrial ecosystems.
-Their findings have been published in Nature Communications.
+To better understand the dynamics of iron-bound organic carbon (OC-Fe) in terrestrial ecosystems, a research team led by Prof. ZENG Fanjiang from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, has conducted an extensive study and investigated the global distribution, formation mechanisms, and saturation states of OC-Fe in terrestrial ecosystems.
+Their findings were recently published in Nature Communications.

-The researchers created a global dataset based on 3,395 soil profiles and used machine learning methods to quantify the stock of OC-Fe, assess its saturation, and identify the main pathways of OC-Fe formation.
+The researchers created a global dataset based on 3,395 soil profiles and used machine learning methods to quantify the stock of OC-Fe, assess its saturation, and identify the primary pathways of OC-Fe formation.

-The global OC-Fe stock is approximately 232.9 Pg, accounting for 33.5% of the SOC and 52.3% of the mineral-associated organic carbon (MAOC) stock, the study found.
-Moreover, wetlands were found to exhibit the highest saturation, while forests to have the greatest potential for increased storage of OC-Fe in future.
+Their study revealed that global OC-Fe stock stands at approximately 232.9 Pg, accounting for 33.5% of the SOC and 52.3% of the mineral-associated organic carbon (MAOC) stock.
+Moreover, wetlands exhibited the highest saturation, while forests showed considerable potential for increased OC-Fe storage in the future.

 In addition, researchers identified co-precipitation as the primary pathway for the formation of OC-Fe in terrestrial soils, rather than adsorption or the promotion of soil aggregate formation.